CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive with clear niche: SushiSwap Aggregator REST API specifically, on 40+ EVM networks, and explicitly excludes the JavaScript API variant.
-Unlikely to conflict with other skills.
+Highly distinctive — targets SushiSwap Aggregator REST API specifically, mentions 40+ EVM networks, and explicitly differentiates itself from the SushiSwap JavaScript API.
+This creates a clear niche unlikely to conflict with other skills.

 3 / 3